OleBialas/psychopy_workshop/day1/II_experimental_flow_control.md

 ```

 ### Reference Table
+TODO:
+- the section should be focused on ITERATION
+- input()

 | Code                                 | Description                                                   |
 | ---                                  | ---                                                           |
 | `for x in list_of_x:`                | Execute the indented code for each element `x` in `list_of_x` |